 Hargreaves Lansdown has one of the easiest trading platforms among UK stockbrokers.
 Their web-based interface is simple and easy to navigate.
 And they also have an easy to use mobile app (although this doesn’t contain as many features as the web-based software).
 Hargreaves Lansdown categorises all the asset classes and financial services under various sections, so you will see the shares, bonds, ETFs, and other services on different sections of their platform and can easily navigate between them.

 Furthermore, you can easily access other investment accounts such as pensions, investment guidance, cash savings, and remittance services while using the platform.
-However, for those that wish to access the Spread Betting and CFD trading on Hargreaves Lansdown, you will have to visit the Hargreaves Lansdown IG platform, which is different from the regular site.
+However, for those that wish to access the Spread Betting and CFD trading will have to visit the Hargreaves Lansdown IG platform, which is different from the regular site.

 Hargreaves Lansdown is an investment platform that mostly serves UK residents.
 However, they have a presence on the international stage as they are not currently banned in any part of the world.
-Hence, you can use Hargreaves Lansdown to invest and trade a wide range of financial instruments anywhere around the globe.
+Hence, you can use this broker to invest and trade a wide range of financial instruments anywhere around the globe.

 Hargreaves Lansdown is a UK-based financial market service provider and is listed on the London Stock Exchange; the company is therefore regulated by the Financial Conduct Authority (FCA).
 This gives it access to a wide range of markets, including the EU, Asia, and Africa.
 Hargreaves Lansdown is yet to be regulated in the US or other popular regulators around the world.